ibm-cloud-docs/power-iaas/vpn-connections.md

 You can add an IKE policy by using the `ibmcloud pi vpn-ike-policy-add` command.
 For more information about adding, viewing, updating, or deleting an IKE policy by using CLI, see [VPN IKE policy](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ike-policy).

-This is the display of an example IKE Policy.
-Note that Pre-shared key is not displayed for an IKE policy.
+The display of an example IKE Policy is as follows.
+Pre-shared key is not displayed for an IKE policy.

 ```Ibmcloud pi vpn-ike-policy a757fb8d0a324e4abe0589bc17fbad7c
 ID               a757fb8d0a324e4abe0589bc17fbad7c